rust-unofficial/patterns/intro.md

 abstract from these particularities to find the common practices that are generically applicable.

-Design patterns are a collection of reusable tried and tested solutions to recurring problems in engineering.
+Design patterns are a collection of reusable and tested solutions to recurring problems in engineering.
 They make our software more modular, maintainable, and extensible.
 Moreover, these patterns provide a common language for developers to use, making them an excellent tool for effective